reneeb/talk-APIs-With-Perl/BRAINSTORM.md

 ### OData
 ### Swagger
 ### Handcrafted REST
+### different kinds of REST

 ## GraphQL
+* where does it comes from?
+* how does it looks like
+  * A request
+  * in the backend

+## REST vs. GraphQL
+* pros and cons
+  * development tools
+  * Number of requests / size of data
+  * Flexibility

 ## Mojolicious
 * Plugins
+  * Mojolicious::Plugin::OpenAPI
+  * Mojolicious::Plugin::GraphQL

 ## Security
 * How can one secure the API?
 Pros and cons of some mechanisms.